The Challenge: People need a streamlined, easy-to-use method of creating and managing big-picture goals and the tasks to get them there.

 Future iterations of Goalful also need to include the additional features proposed in the initial application map, including the standalone Calendar feature, the My Tasks screens, the Trash and Archives, and the Settings.

-One lingering question for future exploration is the question: Can a digital task management product replace, or otherwise emulate, the satisfaction that people report experiencing when physically crossing off items on a paper to-do list?
+One lingering question for future exploration is the following question: Can a digital task management product replace, or otherwise emulate, the satisfaction that people report experiencing when physically crossing off items on a paper to-do list?
 While many people in the research phase had reported using apps and other digital tools to keep track of goals and tasks, others reported that their preferred modes were analog, including sticky notes and bulleted lists.
-As Goalful evolves, it seems critical to further explore the reasons people continue to prefer analog task management methods, and to develop a clearer understanding of how a product like Goalful can complement, if not take the place of, more “traditional” goal setting and task management on pen and paper.
+As Goalful evolves, it seems critical to further explore the reasons people continue to prefer analog task management methods, and to develop a clearer understanding of how a product like Goalful can complement or replace analog goal setting and task management..

 At the same time, this begs the questions: Is Goalful a goal-setting app?
 Is it a task management app?
 Is it both?
 Is it neither?
 It seems that the marketing language that is used to communicate the value proposition of the product is just as crucial to the potential success of the product as its design.
 Thus, further clarification of how we talk about Goalful — what it is, how it uniquely, positively benefits people, and why it does what other existing products can’t — is a core priority of future iteration.